Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

-\textbf{Main compact-region decay statement.} The main quantitative input in the compact region is the trapped-set integrated decay estimate Proposition~\ref{prop:kerr-trapped-iled}.
-It controls the Morawetz bulk norm on $\mathcal K_{R}$ and, in the Maxwell--Higgs system, yields tame bounds for the nonlinear sources $J$ and $\mathfrak F_{\phi}$ in the admissible forcing norm.
-The near-horizon estimate (Proposition~\ref{prop:kerr-horizon-energy-decay}) and its pointwise corollaries are preparatory: they provide the redshift control needed near $\mathcal H^{+}$ and are used later in the construction of horizon radiation fields.
-As in Section~\ref{sec:kerr-far-decay}, the Schwarzschild case $a=0$ is included; in Schwarzschild one may take the trapping weight $w_{\mathrm{trap}}$ to vanish only at the photon sphere $r=3M$, and a self-contained proof of the corresponding compact-region decay is given in Section~\ref{sec:decaynear} (see also Corollary~\ref{thm:near-horizon}).
+\textbf{Main compact-region decay statements.} The near-horizon estimate (Proposition~\ref*{prop:kerr-horizon-energy-decay}) provides the redshift control needed up to $\mathcal H^{+}$ and is used later in the construction of horizon radiation fields.
+The trapped-set integrated decay estimate Proposition~\ref{prop:kerr-trapped-iled} controls the Morawetz bulk norm on $\mathcal K_{R}$ and, in the Maxwell-Higgs system, yields tame bounds for the nonlinear sources $J$ and $\mathfrak F_{\phi}^{(m)}$ in the admissible forcing norm.
+As in Section~\ref{sec:kerr-far-decay}, the Schwarzschild case $a=0$ is included; in Schwarzschild one may take the trapping weight $w_{\mathrm{trap}}$ to vanish only at the photon sphere $r=3M$, and a complete proof of the corresponding compact-region decay is given in Section~\ref{sec:decaynear} (see also Corollary~\ref{cor:near-horizon}).

 Fix $R>r_{+}$, and for $\tau\in\mathbb R$ set